kunalrsharma/oldrepo/index.md

 ### Expository writings
 - [Graph Neural Networks](/Graph-Neural-Networks.md)
-- Short note on Topology & applications to Robotics: [Topological analysis & Robotics](https://drive.google.com/file/d/1-P6EM6pJ-9WikEh7FXdLtDUC7U9JKKpQ/view?usp=sharing)
+- A short note on interesting Topological results, and outline of ideas in Robotics and statistis: [Topological analysis & Robotics](https://drive.google.com/file/d/1-P6EM6pJ-9WikEh7FXdLtDUC7U9JKKpQ/view?usp=sharing) The ideas on Robotics grew out my interest in studying configuration spaces of "mechanical" or "factory" robots.
+Working jointly with [Paul Loya](http://people.math.binghamton.edu/loya/) we found new examples of configuration spaces with rich topology.
+However, in favor of machine learning techniques this project wasn't taken much further.
+Nevertheless, robotics continues to benefit greatly by borrowing ideas from Topology.